microsoft/MC4H-Acceleration/PatientOutreach_UserStoryTraining/0_MC4H_Landscape/README.md

-# A Patient Outreach User Story
+# Microsoft Cloud for Healthcare Landscape
-## Microsoft Cloud for Healthcare Capability Landscape
+## Patient Outreach: A Microsoft Cloud for Healthcare Capability
 The **Patient Outreach** capability is delivered as an enabler for **Personalized Care** within the **Enhanced Patient Engagement** prioritized healthcare scenario.

 ![Microsoft Cloud for Healthcare Conceptual Architecture](./MC4H_Ecosystem_PersonalizedCare.png)